open-contracting/oc4ids_database/README.md

 1. In the Github web interface, open the notebook you want to edit and click the 'Open in Colab' badge.

-2. Make your changes in Colab, use [pgFormatter](http://sqlformat.darold.net/) for any SQL code you add or edit.
+2. Make your changes in Colab.

+3. Format any SQL code you add or edit using [pgFormatter](http://sqlformat.darold.net/).

 ### Commit your changes